 Max Waltman has a PhD in political science from Stockholm University and currently teaches regularly both at Stockholm and Södertörn Universities.
 He has published scholarly and popular media articles on legal challenges to sexual exploitation (prostitution/trafficking), and on legal challenges to pornography and its association to sex inequality and gender-based violence.
 His work covers Canada, Sweden, the United States, and international law.
-Waltman's PhD dissertation, The Politics of Legal Challenges to Pornography, analyzes the obstacles and potential in democracies (Canada, Sweden, and the United States) to legally and effectively address pornography's empirically documented production and consumption harms.
+Waltman's PhD dissertation, The Politics of Legal Challenges to Pornography, analyzes the obstacles and potential in democracies (Canada, Sweden, and the United States) to legally and effectively address pornography's empirically documented production and consumption harms, suggesting alternatives.
 It compares legal challenges to pornography under different democratic and legal frameworks on basis of an analysis of the large body of empirical evidence suggesting that pornography is a practice of inequality - a form of sexual exploitation causing sexual aggression and attitudes supporting violence against women, thus obstructing sex equality.
 Waltman participates at international conferences, is consulted by legislative bodies domestically and abroad, and works with prostitution/trafficking survivors and feminist groups on policy initiatives.
 Apart from lecturing publicly on his topic, he is currently teaching on various levels and advises undergraduate and master students, including Fulbright scholars and other visitors to Sweden.
 He has stayed at the University of Michigan Law School as a visiting research scholar twice during the period 2006-2008.

 Articles in Peer-Reviewed and Law Review Journals

 "Assessing Evidence, Arguments, and Inequality in Bedford v.
 Canada."
 Harvard J. Law & Gender 37 (2014): 459-544.